Jane Eyre

 Act One

 The story begins in the attic of Gateshead Hall.
 The orphan child, Jane Eyre, is being raised in the home of her Aunt, Mrs. Reed.
-Jane endures the hateful treatment of her Aunt and cousin John Reed.
+Jane endures the hateful treatment of her aunt and her cousin, John Reed.
 Lost in books and daydreams, she sometimes escapes their cruelty.
 But whatever solace she finds is temporary and soon disturbed by John, who tortures and belittles her ("Attic").
 When she finally rebels, she is branded as a liar.
-Mrs. Reed, unable to tolerate the sight of the young girl, sends her away to Lowood, a boarding school for girls ("Children Of God").
+Mrs. Reed, unable to tolerate the sight of the young girl, sends her away to Lowood, a boarding school for girls ("Children of God").

 At Lowood, Jane is befriended by an older girl, Helen Burns.
 The visionary Helen teaches Jane that even the worst injustices can be countered with forgiveness ("Forgiveness").
-Helen and Jane become inseparable, as Jane begins to discover a new world and self-confident ("Willing To Be Brave").
+Helen and Jane become inseparable, as Jane begins to discover a new world and self-confidence ("Willing to Be Brave").
 Suddenly, however, Helen is struck with typhus and promptly dies.
-Jane is inconsolable and maintains a daily vigil at Helen's grave ("The Death Of Helen Burns").
+Jane is inconsolable and maintains a daily vigil at Helen's grave ("The Death of Helen Burns").

 The years pass at Lowood.
 Jane matures into a young woman and becomes a teacher at the school ("Sweet Liberty").
 With adulthood, however, comes a wanderlust that drives Jane to seek employment as a governess.
-She eventually accepts a position at Thornfield Hall as the tutor of Adele Varens, a little French girl of 10 and the ward of Edward Rochester, master of Thornfield ("Secrets Of The House").
-Jane is welcomed by Mrs. Fairfax, the elderly house-keeper of the hall, and soon becomes attached to Adele ("Perfectly Nice").
+She eventually accepts a position at Thornfield Hall as the tutor of Adele Varens, a little French girl of ten and the ward of Edward Rochester, master of Thornfield ("Secrets of the House").
+Jane is welcomed by Mrs. Fairfax, the elderly housekeeper of the hall, and soon becomes attached to Adele ("Perfectly Nice").
 But she is disturbed by the strange laughter coming from the attic of Thornfield.

 Later, as Rochester sleeps, a strange figure attempts to set his bedroom afire.
 Jane quenches the flames, thus saving Rochester's life ("The Fire").
 Through the lifesaving ordeal, the master and the governess are brought closer together ("Secret Soul").

-As the revels at Thornfield continue, Mason, an old acquaintance of Rochester's, arrives unexpectedly ("The Ball / Oh How You Look In The Light").
-Rochester, deeply upset about this arrival, comes to Jane asking if she would leave him if some horrible secret was revealed about his past life.
+As the revels at Thornfield continue, Mason, an old acquaintance of Rochester's, arrives unexpectedly ("The Ball / Oh How You Look in the Light").
+Rochester, deeply upset about this arrival, comes to Jane to ask if she would leave him if some horrible secret was revealed about his past life.
 Jane pledges to remain faithful to her master, despite the unsolved mysteries of Thornfield Hall.

 Act Two

 Mason ventures into the attic and is viciously attacked.
-Jane and Rochester bandage his wounds and he is sent away from Thornfield ("The Scream").
+Jane and Rochester bandage his wounds, and he is sent away from Thornfield ("The Scream").
 In spite of the extraordinary events of the night, Rochester recovers his equilibrium and sense of humor and asks Jane her opinion of Miss Ingram as his future wife.
-Jane demurs but insists she must leave Thornfield should Rochester marry.
-She then works all through the night at her easel ("Painting Her Portrait"), painting portraits of herself and Blanche Ingram as reminders of her subordinate place in Rochester's house and heart ("In The Light Of The Virgin Morning").
+Jane demurs but insists that she must leave Thornfield should Rochester marry.
+She then works all through the night at her easel ("Painting Her Portrait"), painting portraits of herself and Blanche Ingram as reminders of her subordinate place in Rochester's house and heart ("In the Light of the Virgin Morning").

-Jane wanders across the moors unable to find food or shelter ("Rain).
-On the brink of starvation she finds that she has unwittingly wandered back to Gateshead Hall, where she finds that the aging Mrs. Reed is dying ("Gateshead Revisited").
-Although Jane learns that Mrs. Reed has tried to cheat her of out of an inheritance, she summons up the lesson taught to her by Helen Burns and forgives her aunt her cruelty and neglect.
+Jane wanders across the moors, unable to find food or shelter ("Rain).
+On the brink of starvation, she finds that she has unwittingly wandered back to Gateshead Hall, where she finds that the aging Mrs. Reed is dying ("Gateshead Revisited").
+Although Jane learns that Mrs. Reed has tried to cheat her out of an inheritance, she summons up the lesson taught to her by Helen Burns and forgives her aunt the cruelty and neglect.

 Casting